Graduate Academic and Degree Requirements

 Time Limit to Degree and Recency of Credit for Master’s Degrees

 The requirements for a master's degree at Texas A&M University-Corpus Christi must be completed within seven years subsequent to admission to the program.
 The seven-year period begins the first semester of enrollment and is calculated from the date of degree conferral.
 Credit that is more than seven years old will not be counted toward a master's degree.
 Exceptions will require strong justification in writing from the student requesting the exception as well as submission of a revalidation plan.
 Credits earned at another university are not eligible for an exception.
-Written approval from the major department chairperson, the dean of the college offering the degree, the Graduate Dean, and the Provost are required.
+Written approval from the major department chairperson, the dean/director of the college/school offering the degree, the Graduate Dean, and the Provost are required.
 See the revalidation process below.

 Revalidation of Courses Beyond the Seven Year Limit for Master’s Degrees

 Courses listed on the plan of study completed more than seven years prior to graduation are considered dated.
 In order to have dated courses revalidated, the Department Chair or Program Coordinator recommends a revalidation plan, which will verify that the student's knowledge in a specific subject area is current and documented.
 Options for course revalidation include a written examination, a paper, a project, a course retake, or other equally rigorous academic means appropriate to the discipline to determine the student learning outcomes have been met.
 Revalidation requests should be submitted on the Revalidation Request Form and accompanied by a written justification, updated degree plan, revalidation plan, and documentation used for revalidation.
-All revalidation requests and plans must be approved by the student's faculty advisor, the department chair, the College Dean, the Graduate Dean, and the Provost.
-The student's faculty advisor, department chair, and College Dean are responsible for determining whether the student demonstrated sufficient course knowledge necessary for successful course revalidation.
+All revalidation requests and plans must be approved by the student's faculty advisor, the department chair, the College Dean/School Director, the Graduate Dean, and the Provost.
+The student's faculty advisor, department chair, and College Dean/School Director are responsible for determining whether the student demonstrated sufficient course knowledge necessary for successful course revalidation.
 Successfully revalidated courses may be included in the student's plan of study.
 Failure to follow all designated requirements of the revalidation agreement may result in dismissal from the program.
 Subsequent requests for revalidation may be considered but will be denied absent a showing of extraordinary hardship.
 Graduate students will not be permitted to submit more than 12 semester hours of the program's courses for revalidation.
 Students will be required to repeat courses beyond the 12-semester-hour limit.
 Only courses completed at this university are eligible for revalidation.

 Degree Plans